cj0x39e/retrying-dynamic-import/README.md

 ### How to use

-Add “vite-plugin-retrying-dynamic-import” to Vite configuration.
+To add “vite-plugin-retrying-dynamic-import” to Vite configuration.

 ```js
 import retryingDynamicImport from "vite-plugin-retrying-dynamic-import";